Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 >
 >
 ## Step 2 - Onboard the Consumer
-  1. Register consumer with public key through AppMarket from Fiserv
+  1. Register consumer with public key through AppMarket from Fiserv.
-  2. AppMarket stores and returns the consumer key and shares with the consumer <br>
+  2. AppMarket stores and returns the consumer key and shares with the consumer. <br>
  ![image](https://github.com/Fiserv/banking-hub/assets/135122880/912df1f0-3b80-4e06-8e36-09de51e9466a)

 ## Step 3 - Select the Style to Sign in DPoP Token
 ### Step 3.1 - Sign in with DPoP Token
-- **HTTP Method (GET, POST and so on)** of the corresponding API call in which DPoP token is passed
+- **HTTP Method (GET, POST and so on)** of the corresponding API call in which DPoP token is passed.
-- **URL of the API call** (including the query parameters) in which DPoP token is passed
+- **URL of the API call** (including the query parameters) in which DPoP token is passed.

 ### Step 3.2 - Use Request Data for Data Integrity
-- **ReqHeaderMap** - Map created with business-critical request headers and its value that are required to be validated by the APIM security framework <br>
+- **ReqHeaderMap** - Map created with business-critical request headers and its value that are required to be validated by the APIM security framework. <br>
-- **FormParamMap** - Map created with form URL encoded key-value that are required to be validated by the APIM security framework <br>
+- **FormParamMap** - Map created with form URL encoded key-value that are required to be validated by the APIM security framework. <br>
-- **Payload** - JSON string of the request body that is required to be validated by APIM security framework<br>
+- **Payload** - JSON string of the request body that is required to be validated by APIM security framework.<br>
 If case payload size is larger than **100 KB**, use **SelectivePayloadMap**.
-This map is created with business-critical attributes of the request payload, which are required to be validated by the APIM security framework <br>
+This map is created with business-critical attributes of the request payload, which are required to be validated by the APIM security framework. <br>

 Following are the examples of business-critical attributes:
 - accountNumber